brianssparetime/blog/content/posts/diy-rodinal-film-developer-experiment/index.md

 I wanted to try stand or semi-stand development for its promise of handling a wide range of ISO ratings on the same roll.
 I've read that Rodinal is the stuff that works best for this.

 But as of early Auguest 2021, Rodinal seems sold out in the US.
-So I followed the recipe from <a href="https://varezers.org/rodiynal/">Kaspar at Varezers.org</a>, and produced the black and white images from <nuxt-link to="/posts/meetup-chinatown-evening">this post</nuxt-link>.
+So I followed the recipe from <a href="https://varezers.org/rodiynal/">Kaspar at Varezers.org</a>, and produced the black and white images from a chinatown evening meetup.